- Best corner TV mount

 For corner mounting

-- Compatible with most TV brands and even up to 70-inch TV.
+- Compatible with most brands and even up to 70-inch TV.

 - One of the most durable and strongest brackets we could find holding up to 132 lbs.